krishnaxamin/off-target_inhibition_hppy/README.md

 ## source_data
 Soure data files used by the .py files below.
 ## .py files
-Scripts and a Colab notebook that carry out data preparation and machine learning capabilities and a script for coloring alignments in PyMOL by distance between alpha carbon atoms.
+Scripts and a Colab notebook that carry out data preparation and machine learning capabilities.
+Script for coloring alignments in PyMOL by distance between alpha carbon atoms.
+Script for calculating RMSD between an original ligand structure and a re-docked ligand structure.
 ### colorbyrmsd.py
 'Align two structures and show the structural deviations in color to more easily see variable regions.
 Colors each mobile/target atom-pair by distance (the name is a bit misleading).
 Modifies the B-factor columns in your original structures.'
 [Source](http://pymolwiki.org/index.php/ColorByRMSD)